onetoneisme/blackjack/units/operators-101.md

 # Operating Cloud Foundry

+###What you are going to learn:

+- Connect to a Cloud Foundry foundation
+- Create users
+- Create Organizations and Spaces
+- Assign permissions
+- Target an Organization and Space
+- Deploy a very simple application
+- Scale up and down an application

+## Connecting to the CF API

-Cloud Foundry provides an API endpoint to perform different operations and interact seamlessly with the whole fondation.
+Cloud Foundry provides an API endpoint to perform different operations and interact seamlessly with the whole foundation.

-To operate with Cloud Foundry (hereinafter "CF"), you must install the CLI client that connects to that API.
+Using the CLI requires to connect to the API CF, for the CLI to know where to send the commands.

 The CLI provides help.
 Try it by simply executing `cf` in the terminal.

-## Connecting to the CF API

-Using the CLI required to connect to the API CF, for the CLI to know where to send the commands.

-This is done as follows:

 ```
 cf api --skip-ssl-validation https://api.{{cf-get-instance-ip}}.xip.io